ssc-spc-cloud-nuage/eslz-template/README.md

-# ESblueprint_fundations (Enterprise Scale Landing Zone)
+# ESLZ (Enterprise Scale Landing Zone) Template

 ## Note

 This blueprint is a custom implementation of the blueprint_project found here: https://github.com/Azure/caf-terraform-landingzones

-It follows the SSC Naming Convention documentation found in: -enter link to document-
+It follows the GC Naming Convention documentation found in: -enter link to document-

 ## Prerequisites